 Old McCaskill’s Farm opens their grounds to the public on Thursdays and Fridays.
 On Fridays, you can sit down for a southern buffet lunch.
 Even the seating of long farm tables will take you to a different era.

 In the general store, you can shop for fresh farm meats, local honey, and handcrafted items.
 You can also take a walk around the property to see animals, a pond, and even baby chicks.
-If you are staying overnight, the McCaskill’s also operate a full bed and breakfast where you can stay right on site.
+If you are staying overnight, the McCaskill’s also operates a full bed and breakfast where you can stay right on site.

 Old McCaskill’s Farm also offers field trips, birthday parties, canning classes, Border Collie demonstrations, and more.